 These are only a few of the landing page formats that marketers regularly use.
 When you’re thinking, “How many landing pages do I need?”, you have to decide which type of landing page is best aligned to your marketing tactics and the overall goal of your campaign.

 Just by going through to the above sections, you can see that you may need to use several types of landing pages to satisfy a variety of business objectives.
-This is why it is so important to define your business objectives and understand how your website structure can help you achieve these goals.
+This is why it is so important to define your business objectives, avoid common mistakes, and understand how your website structure can help you achieve these goals.

 Only after you have developed a thorough understanding of your website’s needs can you begin to quantify the question, “How many landing pages do I need?”